ApexRMS/landfireupdate/README.md

 (EVC), Existing Vegetation Height (EVH), Existing Vegetation Type (EVT), and Map Zone.
 This check ensures that each combination of inputs maps to a unique output EVC and EVH.
 If there are multiple transition rules for a given set of inputs, the script will throw an error and stop building the library.
+The script will also a log file to the `library/` folder if any duplicate rules are found to help identify the duplicates.

 ### Missing Rule Check